Integrate VORA as a Payment Gateway

 - Auth + Capture → one

 POST /v1/sessionscall.
-Outcome is reported via webhook + signed redirect. - Void → not applicable.
-Sessions that don't complete simply transition to
+Outcome arrives via webhook + signed redirect. - Void → not applicable.
+Sessions that don't complete transition to

-expiredorfailed. - Refund → today, refunds are initiated upstream (via your merchant's Von Payments dashboard or via an upstream-processor refund) and delivered to your platform's webhook endpoint as a
+expiredorfailed. - Refund → initiated from the merchant's dashboard (or upstream); delivered to your webhook as a

 API surface — what your connector calls